DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 ...
 ```

-> Of course your PIDs and PPIDs will be different.
+> Of course, your PIDs and PPIDs will be different.

 The parent process (`python parent.py`) with PID `148411` has created a child process (`python child.py`).
-That child process has a completely new PID `148469`, however its PPID is the ID of the parent process, i.e. `148411`.
+That child process has a completely new PID `148469`, however, its PPID is the ID of the parent process, i.e. `148411`.

 You can observe this with the `ps` command: